 Tucson, AZ 85711

-Once a month walking clinic is at the main entrance to FT Lowell Park.
+Once a month walking clinic is at the main entrance to FT Lowell Park at 4 pm for 2 hours.

 Group Behavior Training

-All brand new classes starting in the new year and new classes will be starting every two weeks all year round
+All brand new classes starting in March and then every 7 weeks thereafter.

 Life Without A Leash